Black, white, tan, red, blue, brown, cream, and more

 As a clever breed, they’ll also appreciate a mixture of physical and mental activity to keep their brains and bodies active.

-Some Bassetoodles will actually choose a nap over a walk, but it is important to make sure they get some exercise every day.
-They are prone to obesity, so exercising them regularly will reduce the strains and stresses on their joints.
+Some Bassetoodles will choose a nap over a walk, but it is important to make sure they get some exercise every day.
+They are prone to obesity, so exercising regularly will reduce the strains and stresses on their joints.

 It’s best to keep your Bassetoodle on a leash at all times except when you’re in a securely fenced area.
 These dogs love to chase new smells and won’t hesitate to chase after them.
 At this point, it will seem as if their ears have stopped working, and they can simply no longer hear you!